Storm of Love: Current main characters

 Dr. Yannick Rudloff is a recently divorced father of two who comes to Bichelheim to take over the medical practice from Michael while he deals with his illness abroad.
-He moves into the Soobichler house.
+He moves into the Sonnbichler house.
 He has a brief romantic involvement with Greta Bergmann, but they decide to just be friends.
 Yannick falls in love with Larissa Mahnke, who is engaged to Henry.
 Once their engagement, ends, Larissa and Yannick become a couple.
+When Yannick is unable to get a divorce in time to marry Larissa so she can receive her inheritance, his younger brother Kilian steps in to marry her.
+Yannick believes this is just a setback for his happily ever after with Larissa, but then Larissa realises she is with the wrong brother.

-Yvonne Klee is the bar manager at the Fürstenhof.
+Yvonne Klee is the bar manager at the Fürstenhof and the owner of Lieblings Café.
 She arrives in Bichelheim to visit her daughter, Josie.
 Yvonne was a young mother, who was unable to cope with raising a child by herself so she left Josie in the care of her late mother.
 Yvonne and Josie have a complicated relationship because of this, but Yvonne hopes she can make up for lost time.
 She runs into her ex-boyfriend Erik Vogt and reveals he is Josie's father, although this later proves not to be true.
 Yvonne starts dating Christoph Saalfeld, but it does not last since he is not interested in a serious relationship.
 Erik and Yvonne fall in love again.
 Yvonne is diagnosed with breast cancer, but thankfully recovers after receiving treatment.
-Yvonne and Erik become engaged, however shortly before their wedding Yvonne sleeps with Christoph.
-The truth comes out after the wedding, but Erik forgives his wife.
+Yvonne is currently married to Erik.